mwszekely/preact-prop-helpers/README.md

 Another entirely optional drop-in replacement for the native Preact hooks.
 These provide two arguments: the previous input values, and a list of which ones caused the effect to fire.
 The latter is very useful for debugging.

 Aside from this, there is no difference between them.
 Feel free to use the native ones if you don't need that information.

-## `useConstant`

-Given a factory function that returns a value you'd like to use, returns that value, only calling the function the first tine the component renders.

-Optionally, you can also pass a set of arguments that will be passed to the factory function.
-Any time these arguments change, the constant will change accordingly.
-Regardless, it's called "constant" for the same reason `` `template-${string}` `` in the same scenario can be constant.

-This is effectively `useMemo`, except `useMemo` doesn't forward its inputs to the factory function.